fjebaker/notes/arduino/ca-certs-nano.md

 - install the Arduino IDE
 - under Tools -> Manage Libraries, install the WiFi(Nina)
 - load the example sketch, under File -> Examples -> WiFi(Nina) -> Tools -> Firmware Updater, and upload it onto your MC device
-- undet Tools, select the WiFi101 / WiFiNina Firmware Updater, and follow the Toolkit's instructions
+- under Tools, select the WiFi101 / WiFiNina Firmware Updater, and follow the Toolkit's instructions

 The final section of the tool allows you to enter the desired domains you wish to access with the device over SSL/TLS, and the device will then receive the root CA certificates in order to complete that task.
-As such, the security of the device is in only allowing specific domains to be accessed, preventing some Man-in-the-Middle attacks (MitM).
-However, uploading custom CA, for, e.g. a home server, becomes more involved, since you would have to provide a location where the certificate may be accessed, and understanding exactly how these certificates are taken also requires exploration.
+As such, the security of the device is in only allowing specific domains to be trustfully accessed, preventing some Man-in-the-Middle attacks (MitM).
+However, uploading custom CA certificates, for, e.g. a home server, becomes more involved, since you would have to provide a domain where the certificate may be accessed; understanding exactly how these certificates are obtained by the Toolkit also requires exploration to complete this.

-There exist essentially two solutions then, to uploading a custom CA onto the device; either providing an endpoint on your server where the Toolkit may fetch it, so that it may be uploaded, or reverse-engineering the Firmware Updater sketch, and feeding the device your own `.pem` or `.cert` files.
+There exist essentially two solutions then, in uploading a custom CA onto the device; either providing an endpoint on your server where the Toolkit may fetch it, so that it may be uploaded, or reverse-engineering the Firmware Updater sketch, and feeding the device your own `.pem` or `.cert` files.

 ### Brief discussion of the library state